 There are no tests for agoraphobia or panic disorder.
 Your doctor may order heart or blood tests done to look for an underlying cause.

-Cognitive therapy can help to change troublesome thought patterns.
+Cognitive behavioral therapy (CBT) can help to change troublesome thought patterns.

 Exposure therapy exposes you to the factor causing the fear while in a safe environment.
 The sessions often include repeated, detailed imagining of the traumatic experience.
 The therapy will help people face their fear and gain control of it while it is happening.
 Exposure therapy methods range anywhere from a gradual approach to the fear to complete confrontation all at once.